Skip to main content

 Fields:

-• env_name: Environment to instantiate (string, required)
+• env_name: Environment to instantiate (string, optional — defaults to first registered environment)

-• secrets: API keys, credentials, etc. (object, required but can be empty)
+• secrets: API keys, credentials, etc. (object, optional, defaults to {})

 {